Accessibility links

 Become a Lay Member

-The meetings are currently being held remotely which makes Lay Person participation within Governance and Audit Committees easier.
+The meetings are currently hybrid meetings which enables members of the committee to attend in person or remotely which makes Lay Person participation within Governance and Audit Committees easier.

 The Committee meets approximately six times a year and Lay Persons (Independent Members) receive financial remuneration for attendance.

-Remuneration is paid in accordance with the rates determined by the Independent Remuneration Panel for Wales; see the Independent Remuneration Panel for Wales Annual Report on the Welsh government website (section 9, pages 30-31).
+Remuneration is paid in accordance with the rates determined by the Independent Remuneration Panel for Wales; see the Independent Remuneration Panel for Wales Annual Report (section 9, pages 30-31).

 A lay person means a person who:

-2. Has not been at any time in the period of twelve months ending with the date of appointment been a member or an officer of any local authority, and
+2. Has not been at any time in the period of twelve months ending with the date of appointment been a member or an officer of any local authority

 3. Is not the spouse of civil partner of a member or an officer of any local authority.

-In addition to satisfying this criteria, suitable applicants will need to be non-political with an understanding and commitment to the 7 Principles of Public Life on the Welsh Government (the Nolan Principles) and able to demonstrate the following qualities and characteristics:
+In addition to satisfying this criteria, suitable applicants will need to be non-political with an understanding and commitment to the Seven Principles of Public Life (the Nolan Principles) and able to demonstrate the following qualities and characteristics:

 • Ability to understand and weigh up evidence and challenge respectfully.

-If you have an interest or experience in governance, audit, performance or risk management and want to help the Council ensure that it is governed effectively, please complete the below application form.
+If you have an interest or experience in governance, audit, performance or risk management and want to help the Council ensure that it is governed effectively, please complete an application form and return to:

 A to Z Search